huybrechtsxyz/huybrechtsxyz/blog/002_Creating_a_landing_page.md

 Then in GitHub go to application's repository.
 1. Go to the issues tab
 2. Create a new issue
-3. Issue name: Create a landing page
+3. Issue name: Create a home page
 4. Select the appropriate tags and project for the issue
 5. Save the issue